 What Does It Mean When Your Loan is Underwater?

 As new car models for next year start showing up on dealer lots, people will be hurrying to get the latest deals and newest features.
 Many of these people may still be paying on their current vehicles.
-Yet, the lure of dealer incentives, affordable loan payments and low interest rates will cause many of them to say goodbye to their old cars and say hello to their brand new models.
+Yet, the lure of dealer incentives and low rates causes many of them to say goodbye to their old cars.
 Unfortunately, this scenario can lead to people being underwater on their auto loans.
 This is also called an upside down car loan.

-Sometimes you will hear the words “underwater” and “upside down” when referring to auto loans.
-Technically, these terms refer to a time period where the loan amount you owe on something is actually more than what that item is worth.
-It can refer to both auto loans as well as home mortgages.
+Sometimes, you will hear the words “underwater” and “upside down” when referring to auto loans.
+Technically, this means you owe more money on something than what it’s worth.
+It can refer to both auto loans and home mortgages.
 In this instance, we’ll be focusing on car loans as an example.

 Let’s say you purchase a new vehicle for $25,000.
-Unlike houses that typically appreciate in value, cars depreciate the moment you drive it from the dealership parking lot and will continue to lose value every year.
+Unlike houses that typically appreciate in value, cars depreciate the moment you drive it from the lot.
+Also, they continue to lose value every year.
 A $25,000 car can depreciate around 10 percent (in this example, $2,500) the moment you get it home from a dealership.

-People can find themselves underwater on their loans by a significant amount due to the following circumstances:
+People can find themselves underwater on their loans due to the following reasons:

 - Not placing a large enough down payment on the car to lower the amount that is borrowed